egr-smart/egr-smart.github.io/about.md

 ### What I'm about

-I'm a little bit obsessed with self improvement.
 The one thing that has never failed to captivate me is the idea of mastery.
-Chasing mastery has intense practice in any domain that interests me - from spending hours tweaking my pitching form ⚾ and kicking technique 🏉, to commiting to working out 💪 a little bit every day for years, to spending 3+ hours every day immersing in Mandarin.
+Chasing mastery has sustained me through several periods of intense practice throughout my life, doing anything from spending hours tweaking my pitching form ⚾ and kicking technique 🏉, to commiting to working out 💪 a little bit every day for years, to spending 3+ hours every day immersing in Mandarin.
+So long as I found it interesting and wanted to master it, I would happily devote a period of my life to it.
 I want to see where applying this mindset to coding ⌨️ will take me.

 </details>